AyaPK/AyaPK/README.md

 ### 🧑‍💻 About Me

 I’m a **Full-Stack Software Engineer** based in London (she/her).
-I'm passionate about clean code, game development, and building cool things that make people smile.
+I'm passionate about clean code, game development, and building cool things that make people smile!

 💮 My pronouns are she/her